distribution/distribution/docs/insecure.md

 Be sure to use the name `myregistrydomain.com` as a CN.

-Stop and restart your registry.
+Use the result to [start your registry with TLS enabled](https://github.com/docker/distribution/blob/master/docs/deploying.md#get-a-certificate)

 Then you have to instruct every docker daemon to trust that certificate.
-This is done by copying the `domain.crt` file to `/etc/docker/certs.d/myregistrydomain.com:5000/ca.crt` (don't forget to restart docker after doing so).
+This is done by copying the `domain.crt` file to `/etc/docker/certs.d/myregistrydomain.com:5000/ca.crt`.

-Stop and restart all your docker daemons.
+Don't forget to restart docker after doing so.

 **Pros:**